-St. Patrick’s Day is one of the most popular annual festivals in the world.
+St. Patrick’s Day is one of the most celebrated annual festivals in the world.
 While the biggest celebrations happen in Dublin, there are plenty of other St. Patrick’s Day parties to check out around the globe.
 Here, we take a look at some of the destinations ‘going green’ this St. Paddy’s Day.

 1. Chicago, USA

-The dyeing of the Chicago River is one of the highlights of the annual St. Patrick’s Day celebrations in the Windy City.
-This year the river will go green on March 14th at around 10am.
+The dyeing of the Chicago River is one of the highlights of the St. Patrick’s Day celebrations in the Windy City.
+This year the river will go green on March 16th at around 9am.
 If you’re in the area and want to watch as it happens, some of the best viewing spots are the east side of the Michigan Avenue Bridge, the west side of the Columbus Drive Bridge and Upper and Lower Wacker Drive between Michigan Avenue and Columbus Drive.
 The parade itself will then start at noon leaving from Balbo and Columbus, and heading north up Columbus Drive towards the Buckingham Fountain.
 Plenty of other events are set to take place throughout the city to celebrate St. Patrick’s Day, from a fun run to theatre shows.

 2. Sydney, Australia

 Visitors to Sydney will be able to enjoy the city’s annual St. Patrick’s Day Parade and Family Day.
 In the past the parade has started at noon, leaving from the Town Hall on George Street and heading along Park Street and Elizabeth Street before ending up at Hyde Park.
 This is actually said to be the second-biggest St Patrick’s Day parade, after NYC.
 This year’s parade will be held on Sunday 17th March in the historic precint of The Rocks, which will be transformed into an Irish village complete with live music, stalls and of course lots of booze!